I freely admit it: I’m a Twitter fiend. I really do spend all day, every day on the platform—and I’m OK with that.

 Getting one for the spring and one for summer.
 Make an amazing impression and build your network. https://t.co/InuKdzCilv— ALIZA LICHT (@AlizaLicht) January 19, 2016

-Former DKNY PR GIRL , SVP of Global Communications at Donna Karan, and best-selling author Aliza Licht tweets career advice gold from her account and interacts a lot with followers.
-Bonus: She also just started a career-oriented newsletter if you can’t get enough.
+Former DKNY PR GIRL, former SVP of Global Communications at Donna Karan, and best-selling author Aliza Licht tweets career advice gold from her account and interacts a lot with followers.
+Bonus: She also has a career-oriented newsletter if you can’t get enough.

 Does the name sound familiar?
-That’s because Bradberry is one of the most popular LinkedIn Influencers on the platform, and he wrote Pulse’s most popular post of all time .
+That’s because Bradberry is one of the most popular LinkedIn Influencers on the platform, and he wrote one of their most popular post of all time.
 His Twitter content (geared mostly toward emotional intelligence and psychology) doesn’t disappoint either.

 Adecco is a world leader in workforce solutions, and its account features great advice as well as emojis.